Maiphuongtuyen/Predicting-Loan-Repayment-Posibilities-with-Supervised-Learning-Machine/README.md

 The dataset containing detailed information on loans from LendingClub was collected from July 2016 to December 2018.
 The original dataset comprises a total of 151 variables.
 However, for the purpose of this study, a reduced dataset consisting of only 27 variables has been created, containing over 215,982 observations.
 This reduced dataset includes 14 numerical variables and 12 categorical variables.
 In this research, the target variable will be 'loan_status', which indicates whether a loan has been fully paid or poses a risk of default.
 A value of 1 for 'loan_status' signifies that the customer is at risk of default, also known as Charged-Off, while a value of 0 indicates that the customer has fully paid off the loan, also known as Fully-Paid.

 ***Dependent variable***
-loan_status - Current status of the loan, 0: Fully-Paid, 1: Charged-Off
+<br>loan_status - Current status of the loan, 0: Fully-Paid, 1: Charged-Off

 ***Independent variable***
-issue_d - The month which the loan was funded
+<br>issue_d - The month which the loan was funded

 sub_grade - LC assigned loan subgrade